Universidad de Costa Rica

 - Join the Grupo de Kansas for a semester or academic year

 - Take classes from a wide variety of subjects in Spanish

 - Live with a host family to be immersed in Costa Rican culture

 - Option to participate in an Early Start Program prior to the program

-- Early Start Scholarship and G. Wayne Burge Scholarship available.
+- Early Start Scholarship, G. Wayne Burge Scholarship, and Semester scholarship available.
 See Further Reading below for more information.

 The University of Kansas Grupo de Kansas program in San José, Costa Rica offers students the opportunity to directly enroll in classes at the Universidad de Costa Rica (UCR), which is one of the top research institutions in Central America.
 Students will prepare themselves for the semester at UCR by participating in the on-site orientation that provides a well-structured introduction to the country and its culture and history.
 An Early Start Program prior to the on-site orientation helps students improve their language skills.
 Students will be able to experience Costa Rican culture and history firsthand by living with host families and participating in cultural activities and excursions.